findingsimple/simple-horizontal-rule/README.md

 ## Usage ##

-Simple install and the button will appear at the end of the first row of buttons in the Visual Editor.
+Simply install and the button will appear at the end of the first row of buttons in the Visual Editor.

 ## Changelog ##